NotQuiteAmish/programming-project-game/README.txt

 (Note - you may need to do "pip install pymunk" to get this to work.
 I haven't looked at all at how libraries work on other peoples' machines)

+- Project 2 - November 14, 2019 -

+The new part of my project this week is ""